-These different correlation structures offers offer one tool for classifying open sea and coastal locations, especially for airsea interaction studies.
-The coastal locations are more heavily and constantly tainted by have a more persistent swell, while in the open-sea areas swell conditions are typical during the decay stage of events, leaving the growth stage free for undisturbed interaction studies.
+These different correlation structures offer one tool for classifying open sea and coastal locations, especially for air-sea interaction studies.
+The coastal locations have a more persistent swell, while in the open-sea areas swell conditions are typical during the decay stage of events, leaving the growth stage free for undisturbed interaction studies.